Campaign against thefts of equipment

 Thefts of cables and equipment from the power infrastructure were a serious and long-standing problem for CEZ and many other energy and utility companies.
-In 2010, direct damages to CEZ from thefts of its equipment increased by 96% compared to the previous year.
-Damage recovery took a significant part of the company’s investment resources that were otherwise planned for upgrade of the network.
-In addition, thefts led to breakdowns, power outages and inconveniences for customers who blamed CEZ for that.
-Clients assumed thefts of equipment were not their problem but a private problem of the monopolist company itself.
+In 2010, direct damages for CEZ from thefts of elements of its equipment increased by 96% compared to the previous year.
+Recovering the damages took a significant part of the company’s investment resources that were otherwise planned for upgrade and support of the network.
+As a result, thefts led to breakdowns, power outages and inconveniences for customers who blamed the monopoly company for their inconveniences.

 - Encourage public intolerance towards thefts of cables and equipment